-- (1) Mr Foo Suay Wei ("Mr. Foo") will, upon re-election as a director of the Company, remain as the Managing Director and Chief Executive Officer of the Company and a member of the Nominating Committee.
-Mr. Foo is the brother of Mr. Foo Suay Lun, Executive Director of the Company, who owns 100% of Salix Capital Pte Ltd, a 26.05% shareholder of the Company. - Please refer to Corporate Governance Report of the Annual Report for the detailed information for Mr. Foo required pursuant to Rule 720(5) of the Catalist Rules. - (2) Ordinary Resolution 5 above, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue ordinary Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments.
+- (2) Ms Elaine Soong Siew Kim ("Ms. Soong") will, upon re-election as a director of the Company, remain as an Independent Non-Executive Director, the Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee.
+The Board considers Ms. Soong to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+The detailed information of Ms. Elaine required pursuant to Rule 720(5) of the Catalist Rules can be found on pages 32 to 36 of the Company's annual report for the financial year ended 31 December 2024. - (3) Ordinary Resolution 6 above, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue ordinary Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments.
 The aggregate number of Shares (including Shares to be made in pursuance of Instruments made or granted pursuant to this Resolution) which the Directors may allot and issue, shall not exceed, in total, one hundred percent (100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings), of which the total number of Shares issued other than on a pro rata basis to existing shareholders of the Company, shall not exceed fifty percent (50%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings).

-For determining the aggregate number of Shares that may be issued, the percentage of total issued Shares will be calculated based on the total number of issued Shares (excluding treasury shares and subsidiary holdings) at the time Resolution 5 is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities, the exercise of share options or vesting of share awards outstanding or subsisting at the time when Resolution 5 is passed and any subsequent consolidation or subdivision of Shares.
+For determining the aggregate number of Shares that may be issued, the percentage of total issued Shares will be calculated based on the total number of issued Shares (excluding treasury shares and subsidiary holdings) at the time Resolution 7 is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities, the exercise of share options or vesting of share awards outstanding or subsisting at the time when Resolution 6 is passed and any subsequent consolidation or subdivision of Shares.